How to Make Stickers with a Cricut to Sell

 I also added an offset to this design.

-Be sure to flatten the design to make the design one layer (not individual cuts.
+Be sure to flatten the design to make it one layer (not individual cuts).
 (The option to flatten is at the bottom right of the screen.

 Tips for Making Art for Stickers

-Or you can create art in your usual manner through digital or traditional media.
+You can also create art in your usual manner through digital or traditional media.

 Are you creating your art digitally or by hand?
-Digital art is easier in a way because you don’t have to digitize it.
+Digital art is easier because you don’t have to digitize it.

 However, traditional hand-made art has a texture that is hard to replicate with digital brushes.
-But it will need to be scanned in and cleaned up with a program like Photoshop.
+But it must be scanned and cleaned with a program like Photoshop.

 I prefer working in the Procreate app on my iPad.
-It’s pretty easy to learn and drawing with the Apple pencil makes it feel more natural than drawing with a mouse.
+It’s pretty easy to learn, and drawing with the Apple pencil feels more natural than drawing with a mouse.

 My other blog has a ton of Procreate tutorials.